All Episodes

 All the time.

-At least one of these incidents was recorded and uploaded to YouTube.
+Anyway, at least one of these incidents was recorded and uploaded to YouTube.

 Perhaps because someone believed that a campaign of terror ignited by a viral video should conclude with another viral video.

-The seven victims of the mob were entirely innocent bystanders who found themselves in the wrong place most unfortunate time.
+The seven victims of the mob were entirely innocent bystanders who found themselves in the wrong place, most unfortunate time.

 There were no documented cases of child abductions in that area anyway.